5/8/2024

 Chief Commercial Officer

-22 million SEC.
-At the end of the quarter, Camoros has no debt.
-All in all, Camoros closed its first quarter 2024 with a strengthened financial position, interesting growth opportunities, and an easy contract to deliver 2024 market guidance.
+At the end of the quarter, TAMURUS has no debt.
+All in all, Acamurus closed its first quarter 2024 with a strengthened financial position, interesting growth opportunities, and is on track to deliver 2024 market guidance.
 Instead of that, I would like to pass the word to Richard.
-Thank you everyone for your attention.
-John?
-So, we move over to a commissionization update.
-I'm going to start in the Camoros market and then I'll give an update on the state of Brickstar in the US.
-So, in quarter one, invoice sales improved.
-Algorithm at 29% versus previous year, 30% at constant exchange rate.
-Plus 3% versus Q4 at constant exchange rate.
+Thank you, everyone, for your attention.
+Thank you, John.
+So we move over to a commercialization update.
+I'm going to start in the cameras market, and then I'll give an update. in the U.S. So in quarter one, invoice sales grew at 29% versus previous year, 30% at constant exchange rate, and plus 3% versus Q4 at constant exchange rate.
 After a strong Q4, we saw softer sales in January and February.
-However, as expected in March, we exited equal to the Q4.
-Importantly, though, underlying in-market demand remained strong and grew at 5% quarter on quarter, which more accurately reflects performance in the countries.
-Sharpened execution on our strategies and plans by the team across countries is driving both access to Bouvadelle and penetration in clinics and criminal justice settings.
-And we continue to hear the positive impact that Bouvadelle is having on treatment outcomes for patients with opioid dependence.
-To give some more granularity, we had good progress in the UK.
-We're in market, we continue to grow single digits and recruit new patients alongside accelerating access in criminal justice settings as NHS funding comes through.
-So, that said, this was 10% slightly by delays in that NHS funding due to the year end, the finished in March.
-In Australia, the recent government changes have reduced co-pay for patients and we see both numbers in treatment and the numbers on long-acting injectable broadband in Brooklyn Orphan growing.
-Also in the Nordics, France, Spain and the Meenu region all
+However, as expected, in March, we exited the quarter strongly.
+Importantly, though, underlying in-market demand remains strong. and grew at 5% quarter-on-quarter, which more accurately reflects performance in the countries.
+Sharpened execution on our strategies and plans by the team across countries is driving both access to Bufordel and penetration in clinics and criminology.
+And we continue to hear the positive impact that Bupedal is having on treatment outcomes for patients with opioid dependence.
+To give some more granularity, we had good progress in the UK, where in the market we continue to grow significantly. high single digit and recruit new patients alongside accelerating access in criminal justice settings as NHS funding comes through.
+That said, this was slightly delayed in that NHS funding due to the NHS year end. end that finished in March.
+In Australia, the recent government changes have reduced copay for patients, and we see both numbers in treatment and the numbers on long-acting injectable buprenorphine growing, and we maintain our strong in the quarter, and we remain on track for our market guidance for product sales.

 speaker

-grew well in the quarter and we remain on track for our market guidance for product sales.
-We now estimate we have more than 50,000 patients being treated with Bouvadelle at the end of the quarter, which is approaching 30% of the Brooklyn Orphan segment where we have access, though, of course, with an estimated 750,000 patients in treatment in Europe and Australia, there remains a large opportunity for Bouvadelle in the region.
-We also continue to expand geographically and in Q1 achieved reimbursement approval in Ireland, which will allow us to expand Bouvadelle use in treatment clinics across the country and we have ongoing processes for both reimbursement and market authorizations in other countries.
-Now moving to the US with the launch phase of Bricsardy, performance in the quarter in the US saw accelerated penetration as shown by the large increase in our royalty stream from partner Braeburn.
-Royalty for the quarter was 26 million SEC and based on information from Braeburn, after about six months since launch, though, we already have
+We now estimate we have more than 50,000 patients being treated with Buvidal at the end of the quarter. which is approaching 30% of the Buprenorphine segment where we have access, though, of course, with an estimated 750,000 patients in treatment in Europe and Australia, there remains a large opportunity for Buvidal in the region.
+We also continue to expand geographically, and in Q1 achieved reimbursement approval in Ireland, which will allow us to expand Buvidal use in treatment clinics across the country, and we have ongoing processes for both reimbursement and market authorizations in other countries.
+Now moving to the U.S. with the launch phase of Brixardi.
+Performance in the quarter in the U.S. saw accelerated penetration as shown by the large increase in our royalty stream from partner Braeburn.
+Royalty for the quarter was 26 million sec and based on information from Braeburn, after about six months since launch there we already have an estimated 7,000 patients on treatment with Brixardi.

 speaker